4d/docs/website/translated_docs/es/Concepts/methods.md

  MODIFY RECORD([Customers])
 ```

 If you do not use subroutines, you will have to write the code each time you want to modify a customer’s record.
-If there are ten places in your custom database where you need to do this, you will have to write the code ten times.
+If there are ten places in your project where you need to do this, you will have to write the code ten times.
 If you use subroutines, you will only have to write it once.
 This is the first advantage of subroutines—to reduce the amount of code.

-If the previously described code was a method called `MODIFY CUSTOMER`, you would execute it simply by using the name of the method in another method.
+If the previously described code was a method called `MODIFY_CUSTOMER`, you would execute it simply by using the name of the method in another method.
 For example, to modify a customer’s record and then print the record, you would write this method:

 ```4d
- MODIFY CUSTOMER
+ MODIFY_CUSTOMER
  PRINT SELECTION([Customers])
 ```

 This capability simplifies your methods dramatically.
-In the example, you do not need to know how the `MODIFY CUSTOMER` method works, just what it does.
+In the example, you do not need to know how the `MODIFY_CUSTOMER` method works, just what it does.
 This is the second reason for using subroutines—to clarify your methods.
 In this way, your methods become extensions to the 4D language.

-If you need to change your method of finding customers in this example database, you will need to change only one method, not ten.
+If you need to change your method of finding customers in this example project, you will need to change only one method, not ten.
 This is the next reason to use subroutines—to facilitate changes to your methods.

 Using subroutines, you make your code modular.
 This simply means dividing your code into modules (subroutines), each of which performs a logical task.
-Consider the following code from a checking account database:
+Consider the following code from a checking account project:

 ```4d
- FIND CLEARED CHECKS ` Find the cleared checks RECONCILE ACCOUNT ` Reconcile the account
- PRINT CHECK BOOK REPORT ` Print a checkbook report
+ FIND_CLEARED_CHECKS //Find the cleared checks RECONCILE_ACCOUNT //Reconcile the account PRINT_CHECK_BOOK_REPORT //Print a checkbook report
 ```

-Even for someone who doesn’t know the database, it is clear what this code does.
+Even for someone who doesn’t know the project, it is clear what this code does.
 It is not necessary to examine each subroutine.
 Each subroutine might be many lines long and perform some complex operations, but here it is only important that it performs its task.
 We recommend that you divide your code into logical tasks, or modules, whenever possible.

-### Methods attached to objects
+### Object formulas

 You can encapsulate your project methods in **formula** objects and call them from your objects.